How Long to Digest Food The Science Behind Digestive Delays

 Large Intestine

-The last stop is the large intestine, where excess water and electrolytes get reabsorbed before waste is compacted into the stool for elimination through bowel movements.
+The last stop is the large intestine, where excess water and electrolytes get reabsorbed before waste is compacted onto the stool for elimination through bowel movements.
 Transit time is 12-24 hours or more, depending on individual bowel habits, affecting how long to digest food fully.

 What Affects Digestion Time?
 What Affects How Long to Digest Food?